bradp/weatheremoji/README.md

 # weather-emoji

-i'll make a readme at some point

-for now, this is hopefully a library for Go to pull the weather forecast from Darksky as an emoji
+Go library to pull the weather forecast as an emoji

+##usage:
+import that ish:
+`import "github.com/bradp/weatheremoji"`

+use that ish (ya need a [Dark Sky API Key](https://darksky.net/dev):
+`weatheremoji.EmojiRequest("Yout Dark Sky API key", latitude [float64], longitude [float64] )`

+## todo:

+ - Make it not just convert the dark sky icon to an emoji
+ - use temp/forecast to figure out better emoji